-Since the Balay Negrense Musuem would not open ‘til 9am, we headed to the nearby Bernardino Jalandoni Residence first which was just a minute’s walk from the El Ideal Bakery.
+Since the Balay Negrense Musuem would not open until 9am, we headed to the nearby Bernardino Jalandoni Museum first which was just a minute’s walk from El Ideal Bakery.
 We really had no inkling as to what this museum holds, but since we’ve got time to kill, we decided to check it out anyways.

-A guide greeted us upon entering the museum’s cool and cavernous lobby, which really used to be the garage for horses and carriages back in the day.
-Jorge Po, as he introduced himself, was soon busy escorting us in and around the many corners of the house.
+A guide greeted us upon entering the museum’s cool and cavernous lobby.
+It used to be the garage for horses and carriages back in the day.
+Jorge Po, as he introduced himself, was soon busy escorting us in and around the many corners of the museum.

 We started at the ground floor where photographs of the historical mansions around Silay City and the family’s doll collection are displayed.
 Also parked inside was a caroza with a statue of the Blessed Virgin Mary, which according to our guide is still being paraded during Holy Week around town.

-The floors were made of thick hardwoods shipped from Mindoro, the ceiling embossed with tin ceiling trays imported from Germany, and intricate wooden furniture dot every corner of the house.
+The floors of the Bernardino Jalandoni Museum were made of thick hardwoods shipped from Mindoro, the ceiling embossed with tin ceiling trays imported from Germany, and intricate wooden furniture dot every corner of the house.

 This quarter is every antique collector’s wet dream; graceful rocking chairs, opulent chandeliers, intricate rugs, massive tables, elaborate dressers, old-world beds and expensive musical instruments like the wooden harp at the living area, the expensive Steinberg Piano and the rare Stradivarius Violin are all housed in it.

 Huge family portraits also hang on every wall of the living area and it’s easy to see how this place might give someone the heebie-jeebies.

 The tour lasted for almost an hour, with our nifty guide giving anecdotes and what-nots about the pieces around the house, the events that had unfolded in the different rooms, and the people that had once lived there.